kylantis/fusion-ui/README.md

 ## Fusion UI

-Fusion UI is a next-generation web framework used for building the world's best enterprise app experiences.
-Our library allows you to create UI components using web technologies, that can then be embedded into any server-side language.
+Fusion UI is an open source web framework that enables developers create UI components using web technologies, and then embed the components into their server-side applications written in java and other languages.
+We currently support Java, but support for other languages is coming soon.

 This repository contains the tools needed to compile component libraries for the Kylantis enterprise server (or any server that implements the fusion archiecture).
 The tools include:
 - The core compiler